syncfusion-content/maui-docs/MAUI/Scheduler/drag-and-drop-appointments.md

 {% endtabs %}

 ## Handle appointment drop
-Using `AppointmentDrop` event you can get the dropping appointment details, position, time and you can handle whether the appointment can be dropped to the specific position or not.
+Using the `AppointmentDrop` event you can get the dropping appointment details, position, time and you can handle whether the appointment can be dropped to the specific position or not.
 This event will trigger after dropping the appointment.
-The `AppointmentDropEventArgs` argument contains the following properties
+The `AppointmentDropEventArgs` argument contains the following properties.

-`Appointment` - Gets the appointment that is being dragged and dropped.
+`Appointment` - Get the appointment that is being dragged and dropped.
-`DropTime`- Gets or sets the date and time at which the appointment is being dropped.
+`DropTime`- Get or set the date and time at which the appointment is being dropped.
-`SourceResource` - Gets the original resource of the appointment that is being dropped.
+`SourceResource` - Get the original resource of the appointment that is being dropped.
-`TargetResource` - Gets the resource into which the appointment is being dropped.
+`TargetResource` - Get the resource into which the appointment is being dropped.

 {% tabs %}
 {% highlight c# %}